appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 ### mobile: installApp

 Installs the given application to the device under test.
-Make sure the app is built for a correct architecture and is signed with a proper developer signature (for real devices) prior to install it.
+Make sure the application is built for a correct architecture and is signed with a proper developer signature (for real devices) prior to install it.

 #### Arguments